Assignable modulators

 • Other modulators

 Multiple modulators can be assigned to a single parameter, but a modulator can only have a single destination.
-Most modulators can be triggered by the start of a note or reset and modulators have a range control.

 Note